Running an agency is full of high-stakes questions:

 - Average cost per hour

-Making small, smart adjustments to these levers can lead to significant profitability gains.
-That starts with good data — especially time tracking.
-While time tracking gets a bad rap, it’s really the only way to know if you’re leaving money on the table.
-The trick is to track with purpose, not micromanage.
+Small, strategic adjustments to these levers can lead to significant profitability gains.
+That starts with good data, especially time tracking.
+While time tracking gets a bad rap, it’s often the only way to know if you’re leaving money on the table.
+The key is to track time with purpose for evaluating metrics such as profitability, not to micromanage your team’s time.

 Understanding and adjusting these financial levers is key to improving your agency’s gross profit margin and long-term financial performance.